MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![AKS](./media/contoso-migration-rebuild/aks8.png)

-11. They run the following command to start the Kubernetes Dashboard:
+11. They run the following command to start the Kubernetes dashboard:

     `az aks browse --resource-group ContosoRG --name smarthotelakseus2`

-12. A browser tab opens to the Dashboard.
+12. A browser tab opens to the dashboard.
 This is a tunneled connection using the Azure CLI.

     ![AKS](./media/contoso-migration-rebuild/aks9.png)